giocomai/ganttrify/README.md

-Given what is evidently my posh taste for Gantt charts, I had no other option than making this package with a pretentious, gentrified name, rather then the obvious “ganttr”.
+Given what is evidently my posh taste for Gantt charts, I had no other option than making this package with a pretentious, gentrified name, instead of the obvious “ganttr”.

 Please welcome `ganttrify`.